postgres-ai/database-lab-engine/README.md

 - Initial data provisioning can be done at either the physical (pg_basebackup, backup / archiving tools such as WAL-G or pgBackRest) or logical (dump/restore directly from the source or from files stored at AWS S3) level.
 - For logical mode, partial data retrieval is supported (specific databases, specific tables).
 - For physical mode, a continuously updated state is supported ("sync container"), making DLE a specialized version of standby Postgres.
-- For logical mode, periodic full refresh is supported, automated, and controlled by DLE.
+- For logical mode, a periodic full refresh is supported, automated, and controlled by DLE.
 It is possible to use multiple disks containing different versions of the database, so full refresh won't require downtime.
 - Fast Point in Time Recovery (PITR) to the points available in DLE snapshots.
 - Unused clones are automatically deleted.
 - "Deletion protection" flag can be used to block automatic or manual deletion of clones.